 Here are six reasons for the older generation to be as active as possible.

 As we get older our muscle strength can inevitably weaken, particularly if we are living with other health conditions that affect our mobility.
 Through exercise, or even small amounts of physical activity, we can improve muscle strength and bone density, significantly reducing the risk of falling, as well as improving overall balance.
 According to the World Health Organisation (WHO) those that partake in regular exercise can reduce the risk of having a hip fracture by a staggering 40%.

 Weight bearing exercises can help increase bone strength, which can reduce the risk of developing osteoporosis, which can result in bone fractures.
 The National Osteoporosis Society has found that one in two women and one in five men will break a bone due to osteoporosis.
 Breaking or fracturing a bone can be incredibly difficult to recover quickly from, especially as we get older, and can result in further inactivity, which in turn can impact overall health.

 Many international studies have found that those who keep themselves active and regularly exercise in their later years are far less likely to develop dementia.

 Have more independence and confidence

-Exercising in later life leads to improvements in functional reach and balance, which reduces fear of falling.
+Exercising in later life leads to improvements in functional reach and balance, which reduces the fear of falling.
 With more confidence in their abilities, older people are then better able to make clearer judgements about what they can and cannot achieve.

 Reducing the risk of a heart attack or stroke

-It has been proven that frequent cardiovascular exercise, such as cycling, a paced walk or even domestic tasks around the house can boost overall health, as they increase heart rate and therefore blood flow to the heart.
+It has been proven that frequent cardiovascular exercises, such as cycling, a paced walk or even domestic tasks around the house can boost overall health, as they increase heart rate and therefore blood flow to the heart.